 In 1988, Hillary Clinton was named by The National Law Journal as one of the 100 most influential lawyers in America.

-From 1990 to 1992, Hillary Clinton was on the corporate board of directors of Lafarge.
+From 1990, Hillary Clinton held positions on the corporate board of directors of Lafarge.

 In 1991, Hillary Clinton was named by The National Law Journal as one of the 100 most influential lawyers in America.

-In 1992, Hillary Clinton ended her service on the board of the Children's Defense Fund and the Arkansas Children's Hospital's Legal Services, as well as the corporate boards of TCBY, Wal-Mart Stores and Lafarge.
+In 1992, Hillary Clinton ended her tenure on the corporate board of directors of TCBY, Wal-Mart Stores, and Lafarge.

-In January 1993, President Clinton named Hillary Clinton to chair a task force on National Health Care Reform, which became known as the Clinton health care plan.
+In January 1993, President Clinton named Hillary to chair a task force on National Health Care Reform, the recommendation of which became known as the Clinton health care plan.

-In 1993, Hillary Clinton became the First Lady of the United States as the wife of Bill Clinton, serving in this role until 2001.
+In 1993, Hillary Clinton became the First Lady of the United States as the wife of Bill Clinton.

 In 1993, when Bill Clinton became president, a blind trust was established.